timosalm/tm-forum-poc/workshop/workshop/content/exercises/gui-system-diagram.md

 Let's have a look how that looks like for our use-case.

+**Note: The supply chain run has to be completed and the application running for the following commands**

 We first have to import the Organization Catalog definition.
 Copy the following output ...
 ```execute
 echo "${APP_GIT_REPO_HTTP_URL%.*}/blob/${GIT_BRANCH}/catalog/catalog-info.yaml"